han3on/azure-openai-telegram-bot/README.md

 - `/start`: Start the Bot.
 - `/role <prompt>`: Set role for conversation.
 - `/chat` : Invoke the Bot in group chat.
-- `/dalle <prompt>`: Ask DALL·E for a painting based on your prompt.
 - `/clear`: Clear the conversation context.
 - `/getid`: Get your Telegram user ID.